How to Build a Homemade Metal Detector

 Skill Level: Intermediate

-A simple home project can turn catastrophic quickly if you come up against an electric cable, gas and water pipes, or your central heating system.
-With a handy metal detector you can check beforehand whether there are metal objects in a wall, ceiling or floor.
-An LED indicates if a metal object is in the vicinity and keeps your home projects simple and safe.
+Any simple home project can quickly turn catastrophic if you encounter an electric cable, gas and water pipes, or central heating system.
+Check beforehand whether there are metal objects in a wall, ceiling or floor.
+With this metal detector kit, an LED indicates if a metal object is in the vicinity and keeps your home projects safe.

 Step 1: Wrapping the Coils

 Step 2: Inserting the DiodesFor this kit, there are two types of diodes: silicon and Zener.
 Because they look the same, read the outer casing to be sure that you are putting in the right diode.
 The silicon diode has 4148 on it, while the Zener's casing reads 3V9.
-I mistakenly exchanged the diodes and it took a lot of time to figure out I had put them in the wrong holes.
-Also, make sure to match up the band on the diode to the band on the silkscreen.
+Also, make sure to match the band on the diode to the band on the silkscreen.

 If you suspect a misplaced or bad diode, measure the forward voltage drop across them, which should be about 0.6V for each diode.
 The reverse breakdown voltage for the Zener diode should be about 3.9V.